Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Introduction

 With this perspective, in a many-body quantum system without quasiparticle excitations, it is not possible to decompose the low-lying states into any basis of quasiparticle excitations.
-This is however not a practical definition, because while it may be possible to exclude a candidate quasiparticle basis, it is very difficult to exclude them all.
+This is however a practical definition only when the full low-lying spectrum is available.
+Furthermore, it may be possible to exclude a candidate quasiparticle basis but it is often difficult to exclude them all.
 For a more positive and practical definition, we consider the approach of a quantum many-body system to local thermal equilibrium at a temperature $T$ after the action of a local perturbation.
-In a system with quasiparticle excitations, such as a Fermi liquid, we expect that this will happen in a time that is at least as long as $ \sim 1/ T^2$ as $T \rightarrow 0$.
+In a system with quasiparticle excitations, such as a Fermi liquid, solution of the quantum Boltzmann equation shows that this will happen in a time that is at least as long as $ \sim 1/ T^2$ as $T \rightarrow 0$.
 This long time is required for individual quasiparticles to collide with each other.
 In a system without quasiparticles, we expect the time to be much shorter.
 But how short can the local equilibration time get as $T \rightarrow 0$ ?
 Studies of numerous model systems without quasiparticle excitations, some of which are described in the present review, show that the time is never shorter than a time of order the `Planckian time', $\hbar /(k_B T)$, {\it i.e.\/} the minimum time associated with an energy of order $k_B T$ according to the Heisenberg uncertainty principle.
 On the other hand, it is clear from a study of systems with quasiparticles, that such systems can never equilibrate as quickly as the Planckian time, as long as quasiparticles are well-defined.
 So we reach the proposal that many-body quantum systems without quasiparticles are those that locally equilibrate in a time of order $\hbar/ (k_B T)$, and no system can equilibrate any faster \cite{QPT,Hartnoll:2016apf}.

 Our focus in this article will primarily be on metallic quantum many-body systems without quasiparticle excitations {\it i.e.\/} non-Fermi liquids.
 Section~\ref{sec:typology} presents a general perspective on non-Fermi liquids, with a summary of some of their experimental signatures and an overview of some theoretical ideas and their relationship to the SYK models presented in this review.
 A detailed outline of the perspective of this paper appears in Section~\ref{sec:outline}.
 Readers wishing to focus on the SYK viewpoint can skip ahead directly to Section~\ref{sec:outline} and then to Section~\ref{sec:matrix}.
 In Sec.~\ref{sec:bad_planck}, we discuss qualitatively the properties of `bad metals' and `Planckian metals', two forms of unconventional transport often encountered in non-Fermi liquids.
 In Section~\ref{sec:matrix}, as a warmup, we first review the random matrix model for non-interacting fermions that realizes a Fermi liquid with quasiparticles.
 The SYK model system is introduced and reviewed in Section~\ref{sec:SYK}.
 The insights gained from this study are then applied to several extensions thereof in Sections~\ref{sec:rqm}, \ref{sec:tJU}, \ref{sec:KH}, \ref{sec:lattice}, and \ref{sec:cfs}, with an eye towards capturing certain universal phenomenological aspects of quantum materials with strong electronic correlations.
 There are also remarkable connections between the SYK model and quantum theories of Einstein gravity in black holes, and these will be reviewed in Section~\ref{sec:qg}.
 In recent years, precise diagnostics of a class of non-quasiparticle systems have appeared by introducing ideas from quantum chaos and quantum gravity which will be discussed briefly in Section~\ref{sec:otoc}.